-delta is $\leq 50 \text{ mg/dL}$.17 If the delta for a meal is > 75 mg/dL, consider initiating prandial insulin prior to that meal and titrating the dose to achieve a target glucose level of < 130 mg/dL before the next meal.
+The meal that produces the highest postprandial glucose readings can be considered the meal of greatest glycemic impact.
+The "delta" value-the difference between premeal glucose and 2-hour postprandial glucose readings-also helps to determine the largest meal of the day.17 The average physiologic delta is \leq 50 mg/dL.17 If the delta for a meal is >75 mg/dL, consider initiating prandial insulin prior to that meal and titrating the dose to achieve a target glucose level of <130 mg/dL before the next meal.

-Using 4 to 6 units of a rapid-acting insulin per meal is a good initial regimen for a basal plus one (as well as for a basal-bolus) approach.16 If the patient experiences significantly increased insulin demands as indicated by glucose patterns where the post-meal glucose is still consistently above 180 mg/dL, the initial regimen may be modified to 0.1 U/kg per meal,17-19 and then titrated up to a maximum of 50% of the total daily insulin dose (TDD) for basal plus one (or 10%-20% of TDD per meal for basal-bolus). $^{\rm 16}$
+Using 4 to 6 units of a rapid-acting insulin per meal is a good initial regimen for a basal plus one (as well as for a basal-bolus) approach.16 If the patient experiences significantly increased insulin demands as indicated by glucose patterns where the post-meal glucose is still consistently above 180 mg/dL, the initial regimen may be modified to 0.1 unit per kg per meal,17-19 and then titrated up to a maximum of 50% of the total daily insulin dose (TDD) for basal plus one16 (or 10%-20% of TDD per meal for basal-bolus).

 Consider the timing of administration.
-Rapidacting insulin analogues exhibit peak pharmacodynamic activity 60 minutes after injection (see Table 3, page 48).20
+Rapid-acting insulin analogs exhibit peak pharmacodynamic activity 60 minutes after injection (TABLE 3).20